 The extensive Oak Collection at The Morton Arboretum contains well-documented oak species and hybrids.
 There are 56 different kinds and over 200 plants that come from North America, Asia, and Europe.
 The collection is distributed across 12 acres on the East Side of the Arboretum.
 Botanic Gardens Conservation International determined in 2009 that the Oak Collection at The Morton Arboretum is the most significant botanic garden collection of oaks among 198 botanical institutions worldwide.

-The site was originally oak-dominated upland forest during presettlement times.
+The site was originally an oak-dominated upland forest during presettlement times.
 During the 1800s, forest products were harvested and the cleared areas were farmed.
-As evidence of this original landscape, many mature white oaks (Quercus alba) and bur oaks (Q. macrocarpa) commonly occur in the Oak Collection and throughout the Arboretum (including the Illinois Millennium Landmark Tree on the West Side of the Arboretum, predating Illinois’ 1818 statehood).
+As evidence of this original landscape, many mature white oaks (Quercus alba) and bur oaks (Q. macrocarpa) commonly occur in the Oak Collection and throughout the Arboretum.